Bezbeli Apstraklije

 Bezbeli Apstraklije is a Bosnian punk rock band from Sarajevo, formed in 2014, which already created distinctive pop-rock sound with elements of Psychedelic music.

 The band consist of Haris Ljumanović "Turbo Avaz" (vocals, guitar), Berin Tuzlić a.k.a.
 "Estamlija" (drums) and Haris Kadenić a.k.a.
 "Bassistaga" (bass).

-In September 2014 Bezbeli Apstraklije released their first album "Kad je bal nek je kanibal" conisiting of twelve songs.
+In September 2014 Bezbeli Apstraklije released their first album "Kad je bal nek je kanibal" consisting of twelve songs.
 It was published by Croatia Records.